gmu-swe/phosphor/README.md

 We discuss both options below.

 **Important note on OpenJDK vs Oracle's Java installations:**
-Oracle's Java installations requires that the JAR that contains the cryptography routines `jce.jar` be signed by Oracle for export control purposes.
+Oracle's Java installations require that the JAR that contains the cryptography routines `jce.jar` be signed by Oracle for export control purposes.
 OpenJDK does not.
 Phosphor instrumentation will break these signatures.